verahsu860604/aesda/README.md

 #### Simulation Run Length
 The total run length of the simulation.
 There are four input boxes corresponded to the length of months, weeks, days and hours.
 The computation time will be very long with large run length.
 The recommended length is between one week to one month.

+#### Strategy
+Users can choose different strategies to have different running time but they will have different results:
++ Conservative:
++ Aggressive I:
++ Aggressive II:

+#### Optimizer
+Users can choose different optimizer based on the license they have.
++ GUROBI:
++ CPLEX:
++ GLPK:

 ## Market
 In the interface, user can choose which market to instantiate from the dropdown menu.
 After instantiating, a info card of which will show on the right, user could edit or delete the market afterwards.